shea-parkes/neovim-config/README.md

     * Assuming they haven't, likely make use of this community solution: https://github.com/BCSharp/PSCondaEnvs
     * Do so by installing a special conda package into your root environment: `conda install -n root -c pscondaenvs pscondaenvs`
   * Make it possible to load up environment variables from legacy batch scripts.
-    * Many PowerShell plugins to do this.
+    * There are many PowerShell plugins to do this.
 Most provide a function named `Invoke-BatchFile`
     * I'm currently using the (likely overkill) [PowerShell Community Extensions](https://github.com/Pscx/Pscx)
       * Installed way too broadly via: `Install-Module Pscx -Scope CurrentUser`